open-runtimes/examples/node/convert-phone-number-to-country-name/README.md

 ## 📝 Notes
  - This function is designed for use with Appwrite Cloud Functions.
 You can learn more about it in [Appwrite docs](https://appwrite.io/docs/functions).
  - This example is compatible with Node 17.0.
-Other versions may work but are not guarenteed to work as they haven't been tested.
+Other versions may work but are not guaranteed to work as they haven't been tested.